NotQuiteApex/JukeBox/desktop-win/README.md

-# JukeBox Desktop Serial App
+# JukeBox Desktop Serial App (Windows)
+This version of the app is intended for use on Windows, heavily based off the old MaxStats project.

 The app runs on [.NET Framework v4.8.1](https://dotnet.microsoft.com/en-us/download/dotnet-framework) (and [.NET SDK 6.0](https://dotnet.microsoft.com/en-us/download/dotnet/6.0)).
 You will need to bring your own `LibreHardwareMonitorLib.dll` and `HidSharp.dll` files from [here](https://github.com/LibreHardwareMonitor/LibreHardwareMonitor), and place them in this directory to compile.

+The app can be run by running `dotnet run` in `JukeBoxDesktop`